Skip to Content

 Here’s how damages are typically distributed:

-• If the deceased was married with no children – The surviving spouse receives all compensation.
+• If the deceased was married with no children, the surviving spouse receives all compensation.

-• If the deceased had a spouse and children – The compensation is divided between them.
+• If the deceased had a spouse and children, the compensation is divided between them.

-• If there is no surviving spouse – The children or grandchildren inherit the award.
+• If there is no surviving spouse, the children or grandchildren inherit the award.

-• If there are no surviving spouse or children – The parents or next of kin may be entitled to recovery.
+• If there are no surviving spouse or children, the parents or next of kin may be entitled to recovery.

 Compensation for Wrongful Death